-The UTHSCSA Dental School has positioned itself among the leading national sites for oral health?related research training ranging from initial dental student experiences to DDS/PhD programs.
+The UTHSCSA Dental School is among the leading national sites for oral health-related research training ranging from initial dental student experiences to DDS/PhD programs.
 NIH Center Grants and individual fellowships have supported these research-training efforts continuously since the mid-1980s.
-Mentors from both the dental school and other UTHSCSA departments provide training in these programs.
+Mentors from the dental school and other UTHSCSA departments provide training in these programs.

 Our translational researchers maintain a dynamic working relationship with industry sponsors seeking to validate and optimize products before market launch.
 These diverse funding sources and a cadre of talented researchers ensure that the dental school maintains a strong national funding position and has a national and international impact on oral health science and delivery of dental care.

 ID: The demographics of dental schools overall are changing.
 What changes have you seen at your school in particular?

 AT: We have more applicants who are interested in dentistry as a second career choice, who are from Asian and Arabic backgrounds, more older applicants, more female applicants, and more applicants with families.
 Because of our school’s location in south Texas, we have always had a significant number of Hispanic students.